a-mkrv/NQueens/README.md

 # NQueens

 A SwiftUI app for the N-Queens puzzle: place N queens on an N×N board so that no two attack each other.
-Supports iPhone, iPad, Mac, and Apple Vision Pro.

 ## Screenshots